Ask4real/alx-pre_course/README.md

 My first readme
-This is my first edit from github
+This is my first edit from git